Ana-Mirza/PA-Tema2/README.md

 For this problem, I used Tarjan's algorithm to find the heads of the conex components of the graph.
-Since the nodes are sorted inversly topologically, I took each head from the tail and made a DFS to mark reacheable nodes, after marking all nodes reacheble from the source.
+Since the nodes are sorted inversly topologically, I took each head from the tail and made a DFS to mark reacheable nodes, after marking all nodes reachable from the source.
 For each head that was found unvisited, an edge is added, therefore adding to the solution.

 Complexity: O(|V| + |E|)